-There are a number of single ensuite rooms available on the main Campus.
-At Trinity Hall there are a small number of rooms suitable for family accommodation (both staff and students).
+There are a number of single ensuite rooms and single apartments available on the main Campus.
+At Trinity Hall there are a small number of single occupancy apartments available.

 The allocation of staff rooms on campus is the responsibility of the Senior Dean.
 The Warden is responsible for the allocation of rooms at Trinity Hall.
 In the allocation of accommodation on campus priority is given to Fellows of the College and assistant Junior Deans.
 Thereafter, accommodation is normally offered to staff moving to Trinity from abroad.

 Campus – Hazel Kinmonth

 Residential licences for staff may be found at the following links:

 A very useful Irish site with a range of information and links is Campus.ie (opens in a new browser window)

 Our innovative online shop connects designers and customers through a range of exclusive products rooted in the values, traditions and aspirations of Trinity College.
 Our shop dedicates itself to nurturing excellence in local Irish designers and artisans and welcomes new customers to become part of Trinity’s global community.
 Visit the shop by clicking here and get 10% off your purchase by using promo code: TAKE10 at checkout.